reingart/pyfpdf/docs/reference/AddFont.md

 For more information, see [Unicode](../Unicode.md) support page.

-The method should be called before SetFont method is used, and the font will be available for the whole document.
+The method should be called before [set_font](SetFont.md) method is used, and the font will be available for the whole document.

 **Note**: due font processing can occupy large amount of time some data are cached.